LeeKiri/handlebars-burger/README.md

 This project uses node, express and handlebars to make a restaurant app that lets users input the names of burgers they'd like to eat.

  ## Description
-    In this project I use the MCV design pattern to create a interactive app where users can log burgers.
+    In this project I use the MVC design pattern to create a interactive app where users can log burgers.
 I wrote an ORM to query the database, used handlebars to generate HTML and deployed the project to Heroku.

 ---
 | Table of Contents |